mratsim/Synthesis/README.md

   and missing edge-cases.

 Synthesis generates a procedure-based automaton using gotos for transitions:
-  - This avoids function calls/returns pushing/poping stack overhead
+  - This avoids function calls/returns and associated pushing/poping stack overhead
   - and switch dispatch branch prediction miss due to having a single point of dispatch..

 In addition to the multithreading runtime requirements this architecture